nathankurt/k8s-cert/notes/core-concepts.md

 *  Metadata is a dictionary. number of spaces doesn't matter but they should stay the same since they are siblings
    * cannot add any other property that you want in metadata.
- * For spec, refer to documentaion since there are plenty.
+ * For spec, refer to documentation since there are plenty.
 With app that has a single container though, not too tough
   ```yaml
   spec:
     containers: